Tobylau0525/github-tutorial/README.md

 SSH key:the key to access github(think of a door/gate in front of github,SSH is lik a key to open the door and access github)
 ***
-SSH key:the key to access github(think of a door/gate in front of github,SSH is like a key to open the door and access github)

 ## Repository Setup
 **pwd **:print the current working directory
 **ls** : creates a list